jeffersonmejia/universe-app/README.md

 # **Universe App**

-Sight, read about planets and simulate events 📅
+See, learn, and simulate astronomical events 📅

 ## Content table